 Famous business leaders come in all shapes and sizes.
 Some are gregarious like Richard Branson.
 Some are shy like Michael Dell.
 They can be wildly creative like Steve Jobs or plain boring like Warren Buffett.
 However, they ALL have a few things in common.

 Richard Branson: Also called ‘Brand’son.
-Started as a teenager with his own students magazine and expanded his company ‘Virgin’ into music and then airlines.
-There are now more than a hundred companies which share the brand name ‘Virgin’.
-Sir Richard creates wealth by identifying under served market niches, finding a partner to run the business, investing his brand and money in the project.
+He started as a teenager with his own student’s magazine and expanded his company ‘Virgin’ into music and then airlines.
+There are now more than a hundred companies that share the brand name ‘Virgin’.
+Sir Richard creates wealth by identifying underserved market niches, finding a partner to run the business, investing his brand and money in the project.
 He is truly the ‘King of Branding’

-Each of these famous business leaders have taken a different path to success.
+Each of these famous business leaders has taken a different path to success.
 So what do they share in common that you can learn from?
-They ALL set themselves apart from others in the business with their ability to think ahead, work hard, and overcome many failures backed by sheer grit and oodles of self confidence.
+They ALL set themselves apart from others in the business with their ability to think ahead, work hard, and overcome many failures backed by sheer grit and oodles of self-confidence.

 The bottom line?
 If you want to be counted among these famous business leaders yourself, it’s not important WHAT business strategy you have.
 You just need to be willing to be focused on your goal and not get daunted by obstacles.